Consistent Conjectures in Dynamic Matching Markets: Introduction

 The paper's main result, \autoref{theorem:consistent-conjectures}, provides a sufficient condition on the family of conjectures for matchings satisfying the solution concept to exist.
-We refer to the conjectures satisfying this property as \emph{consistent}.
-Consistent conjectures guarantee that a \emph{candidate} matching, which can be computed from the model primitives, is a solution for the economy (see \autoref{sec:consistent-conjectures} for a definition of the set of candidate matchings).
-Loosely speaking, consistency requires the following condition holds between the candidate matching--denote it by \matchingstar--and the conjectures.
+We refer to the conjectures satisfying this property as \emph{consistent} (\autoref{definition:consistent-conjectures}).
+Consistent conjectures guarantee that \emph{candidate} matchings, which can be computed from the model primitives, are a solution for the economy (see \autoref{sec:consistent-conjectures} for a definition of the set of candidate matchings).
+Loosely speaking, consistency requires that each candidate matching\textemdash denote it by \matchingstar\textemdash and the conjectures satisfy the following condition.
 In each period and for each agent who is unmatched under \matchingstar\ in that period, the candidate matching \matchingstar\ should be one of the agent's conjectures.
 In other words, when checking the continuation candidate matching against their own conjectures for what matchings would ensue given that they remain unmatched, the agents who are unmatched under \matchingstar\ will find the candidate matching to be \emph{consistent} with their conjectures.
 Consistency is related to the condition in \citet[Proposition 2]{hafalir2008stability}, which ensures the existence of stable matchings in static markets with payoff externalities; we explain the connection between the two in \autoref{sec:consistent-conjectures}.

 Whereas consistency is defined relative to the candidate matching, an immediate corollary is that the following conjectures always lead to a nonempty solution concept.
-Suppose that each agent's conjectures only rule out continuation matchings that do not conform with the solution concept in the continuation.
-For instance, in a two-period economy, these conjectures specify that in the last period only stable matchings among the remaining unmatched agents and the new arrivals are possible.
-These conjectures always satisfy consistency and \autoref{theorem:consistent-conjectures} implies they lead to a non-empty solution concept.
-That is, if the agents conjecture that the economy conforms to the solution concept in the continuation and place no restrictions on the current period matching, the set of matchings that conform to the solution concept from today onward is nonempty.
+Suppose each agent's conjectures only rule out continuation matchings that do not conform with the solution concept in the continuation.
+For instance, in a two-period economy, these conjectures specify that in the last period, only stable matchings among the remaining unmatched agents and the new arrivals are possible.
+These conjectures always satisfy consistency, and \autoref{theorem:consistent-conjectures} implies they lead to a nonempty solution concept.
+That is, if the agents conjecture that the economy conforms to the solution concept in the continuation and place no restrictions on the current-period matching, the set of matchings that conform to the solution concept from today onward is nonempty.